Israelayo/circle-13-spots-design/README.md

 # 🌍 Spots App – Circle 13 Team Project

 Welcome to the Spots App project, built by Circle 13 students at AltSchool Africa, School of Engineering.
-Originally a simple HTML + CSS replication of a Figma design, the project now includes some JavaScript functionality and plans are underway to convert the app to React.
+Originally a simple HTML + CSS replication of a Figma design, the project now includes some JavaScript functionality.

 ## 📌 Project Overview